Sera Naiqama

-Background
+Personal life

 Naiqama is the younger sister of NRL and Fijian rugby league internationals Kevin and Wes Naiqama.

 Rugby career

 2019

-Naiqama played for Australia A against the Black Ferns Development team at the Oceania Rugby Women's Championship in Fiji.
+Naiqama debuted for the NSW Waratahs in the Super W competition in 2019.
+She played for Australia A against the Black Ferns Development team at the Oceania Rugby Women's Championship in Fiji.

 2022

 Naiqama made her test debut for Australia on 6 May against Fiji.
 She came off the bench in the Wallaroos test match against Japan four days later.

 Naiqama was named in Australia's squad for the Pacific Four Series in New Zealand.
 She was named in the Wallaroos squad for a two-test series against the Black Ferns at the Laurie O'Reilly Cup.
 She was selected in the team again for the delayed Rugby World Cup in New Zealand.

 2023

 Naiqama signed with Matatū for the 2023 Super Rugby Aupiki season.
+She made the Wallaroos side for the 2023 Pacific Four Series, and the O'Reilly Cup.